 Principle of Information Protection: Business Requirements

 Information Protection is defined as “(1) guarding against inappropriate acquisition, access, disclosure or use of protected health information as well as (2) guarding against loss, tampering, and corruption of health information.”
-Thus part 1 of this definition relates to protection of Information Availability when part 2 – to protection of Information Integrity.
+Thus part 1 of this definition relates to protection of Information Availability and part 2 – to protection of Information Integrity.

 Table 9 presents HIM business requirements under Principle of Information Protection.

-Table 9: HIM Business Practices: Information Protection
+Table 9: HIM Business Practices: Health Information Protection